davenquinn/xenoliths/paper/text/body.md

 the observed level of re-enrichment, with the most seen by samples CK-3 and CK-4 \figp{ree_trends}.

-Primary depletion degrees of the xenolith samples are estimated finding the model compositions which best fit the whole-rock HREE, MgO, and
+Primary depletion degrees of the xenolith samples are estimated by finding the model compositions which best fit the whole-rock HREE, MgO, and
 \ce{Al2O3} composition of each sample.
 Results are summarized in Table \ref{tab:depletion degrees} and are superficially similar to